Coal Dust Suppression with Surfactants: Complete Guide

 Water Quality: pH and Mineralogy

-Mine water chemistry varies dramatically between operations.
-Hard water (high calcium and magnesium content) deactivates or reduces the effectiveness of ionic surfactants.
-Extreme pH levels—whether acidic from sulfur oxidation or alkaline from carbonate minerals—also interfere with ionic surfactant performance.
+Mine water chemistry varies between operations.
+High calcium and magnesium content (hard water) can weaken ionic surfactants.
+Acidic water from sulfur oxidation or alkaline water from carbonate minerals can also reduce ionic surfactant performance.

 Particle Size Distribution